RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 Entity Recognition / Intent Classification / Response Selectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Depending on your data you may want to only perform intent classification or entity recognition.
+Depending on your data you may want to only perform intent classification, entity recognition or response selection.
+Or you might want to combine multiple of those tasks.
 We support several components for each of the task.
 All of them are listed in :ref:`components`.
 We recommend to use :ref:`diet-classifier` for intent classification and entity recognition
 and :ref:`response-selector` for response selection.